annaweronica/AJ-resume-webpage/README.md

 - [iPod Agile sub-page view](/wireframes/iPod-Agile-view.png)
 - [Mobile Agile sub-page view](/wireframes/Mobile-Agile-view.png)

-- Contact sub page:
+***Contact sub page:***

-The user has few posibilities to reach out to Anna:
+The user has few posibilities to reach out to Anna:<br>
-- via phone numer and/or e-mail adress which activets when pressing a button "Contact me!"
+  1. via phone numer and/or e-mail adress which activets when pressing a button "Contact me!"<br>
-- via conatct form which is available on the webpage under a heading "Drop me a message".
-The inputs of name and email are mandatory to fill.
+  2.  via conatct form which is available on the webpage under a heading "Drop me a message".
+The inputs of name and email are mandatory to fill.<br>
-- via links to social media which are in footer section.
-When the user click the social media icon the social media webpage opens in next tab window.
+  3.  via links to social media which are in footer section.
+When the user click the social media icon the social media webpage opens in next tab window.<br>

-Next to the button "Contact me!" there is a button "CV.pdf" where from the user can open and potentially download Anna CV in pdf form.
+Next to the button "Contact me!" there is a button "CV.pdf" from where the user can open and potentially download Anna CV in pdf form.
 There is also a google map with location of Anna's address.

 - [Desktop Contact sub-page view](/wireframes/Desktop-Contact-view.png)
 - [iPod Contact sub-page view](/wireframes/iPod-Contact-view.png)
 - [Mobile Contact sub-page view](/wireframes/Mobile-Contact-view.png)

 ##Featuers

 ---

-**Header**
->
+Header

 -
 -